 But this is your life.
 This is your well-being; your health.
 And it’s theirs too!

 Tell your friends how you feel – tell them that you’re trying desperately to curtail your complaining to help yourself feel happier.
 Any friend worth their salt would want that for you anyway.
 Ask them to help you; maybe they can shout, “Chucky Cheese!” at you whenever you unconsciously start blathering on; if they’re a ‘funny’ friend, maybe they will start Irish dancing with a finger up the nose (I’ve never tried that but I know I have friends who would oblige!).
 Maybe set a day after school when you get together and have a good old moan.
-Just make sure that you stick to that day!
+Just make sure that this day doesn’t spiral into a week.

 And if they’re not obliging?
 Maybe you need to change your working patterns for a while; perhaps your classroom door gets closed at the end of the day; maybe you head home at half 3 and work on the kitchen table.
 Do whatever it takes to help yourself feel happier.
 Give it a month – if you’re no happier, feel free to return to your complaining!

-With so many teachers leaving the profession, the ones who are staying need to take steps to protect themselves in any way that they can.
+With so many teachers leaving the profession, the ones who are staying need to take steps to protect themselves in any way that they can, even from themselves.